Monroeville Disc Golf Course

 .

 Hole 18 – is one of the hardest holes, and OB left is very easy to find.
 There is a mando tree, way on the left, but I can’t imagine how you could miss it.
 From the tee, just try to land in the fairway.
 Then, you need an overstable disc to curve hard left and down towards the basket.
 It’s very downhill by the baskets.
-Rollaways near the basket frequently go all the way down to the parking lot, so maybe try to go long/wide on that 2nd shot and get stuck in the rough near basket B to avoid deadly rollaways.
+Rollaways near basket A frequently go all the way down to the parking lot, so maybe try to go long/wide on that 2nd shot and get stuck in the rough near basket B to avoid deadly rollaways.

 .